 For the time being, we’ll keep our commentary to a minimum.

-It just feels like the entire situation, from the original Jim Stoppani Scandal to the Bodybuilding.com lawsuit against Stoppani to Bodybuilding’s $100+ million lawsuit against GNC and now to this… have all put this situation into state of surrealism, and we’re honestly speechless at this point.
+It just feels like the entire situation, from the original Jim Stoppani Scandal to the Bodybuilding.com lawsuit against Stoppani (which was amended to sue GNC for $100 million) and now to this… have all put this situation into state of surrealism, and we’re honestly speechless at this point.

 One just has to wonder if this case would have been filed if Stoppani hadn’t been cutting down his competition on YouTube.